TheLampshady/tensor_tutorial/Readme.md

         * [3, 3, 2]

 ### Max Pool
+This process reduced the amount of filters that look for features by location.
+If any layers have active features regardless of location max pooling squashes the results.

 Ksize reduces the conv dimensions by (conv2d - pool_shape + 1) / strides

 Example: